Business Operator to Business Owner: How to Increase More Freedom as an Entrepreneur

 Intro

 Why did you start your business?
 Reflect on this for a few minutes.
-Think back when you had the choice between starting a business or sticking to the status quo and ask what made you take the leap?
+Think back to when you chose between starting a business or sticking to the status quo and ask what made you take the leap?

 In most of my conversations, it comes down to freedom.
 Specifically freedom of time and money.